 Arrival and orientation

-After you have registered for the program, please book your flights to arrive at Juan Santamaria International Airport (SJO) in San Jose on the Sunday before your start date.
-When you arrive, you will be greeted at the airport by a member of the local team and taken to the volunteer accommodation in San Jose where you’ll spend a couple of nights.
-This is included in your Program Fee.
+Once you’ve registered for the program, please book your flights to arrive at Juan Santamaria International Airport (SJO) in San Jose on the Sunday before your start date.
+Upon arrival, a member of our local team will greet you at the airport and escort you to the volunteer accommodation in San Jose, where you’ll spend your first night or two.
+This stay is included in your Program Fee.

-If you are traveling in Costa Rica prior to your program, a local pick-up can be arranged or you can meet the local team in San Jose on the Sunday before your program starts.
+If you’re already in Costa Rica before the program begins, we can arrange a local pick-up or you can meet our team in San Jose on the Sunday before your start date.

 Volunteer schedule example